Heterogeneous Domain Adaptation with Positive and Unlabeled Data: Related Works

 \subsection{Heterogeneous Unsupervised Domain Adaptation}

-The common idea of existing HUDA techniques is to learn feature transformers to transform the source and target data into the homogeneous feature space to minimize the distribution distance of the two domains on that feature space.
-As noted in Sec.~\ref{introduction}, because of this difficulty, most HUDA techniques require some supplementary information to bridge the two domains.
+The common idea of existing HUDA techniques is to learn feature transformers to transform the source and target data into a homogeneous feature space to minimize the distribution distance of the two domains on that feature space.
+Due to this difficulty of dealing with two heterogeneous feature spaces, most HUDA techniques require some supplementary information to bridge the two domains.
 For example, KCCA \cite{kcca} and HHTL \cite{hhtl} require paired (common) samples between the two domains, which are often difficult to obtain in real cases.
 DSFT \cite{dsft} and OT(optimal transport)-based method \cite{ot} require common features between the two domains as in this paper\footnote{While DSFT and this paper consider the situation where the source and target each have domain-specific features, OT-based method considers the situation where only the target has domain-specific features.}.
 CL-SCL \cite{pivot} and FSR \cite{fsr} require semantically equivalent word pairs and meta-features, respectively.
-There are some studies that do not explicitly require supplementary information, such as GLG \cite{glg} and SFER \cite{sfer}.
+There are some studies that do not explicitly require supplementary information, such as GLG \cite{glg} and SFER \cite{sfer} although they implicitly assume that the two domains have sufficiently similar features.
 All of the methods listed here require both positive and negative examples in the source domain.
+A comparison of this paper with these methods is summarized in Table~\ref{huda_comparison}.